-St Joseph's Primary Schofields opens its new building.
+St Joseph's Primary Schofields pupils celebrate new school building

 St Joseph's Primary Schofields pupils have moved into a brand new school building, allowing the institution to cater for the ever-increasing population in the north-west corridor - right on the outskirts of the Hawkesbury.